Admitted Students Portal

 Ready to join the Class of 2024?
 Please submit your seat deposit using our online response form.

 It is your duty to notify the Office of Admissions if there are any changes in the answers you submitted on your application, specifically any character and fitness issues.

 Character & Fitness Disclosure Requirement

 If you have not fully disclosed such conduct, you should amend your application as soon as possible.
-To amend, submit a signed letter to Director of Student Counseling, Leah Terranova, explaining the conduct and the reason that you did not initially disclose it on your original application.
+To amend, submit a signed letter to Associate Dean for Academic and Student Affairs, Leah Terranova, explaining the conduct and the reason that you did not initially disclose it on your original application.
 The signed letter will be added to your law school application as an amendment.

 This duty to disclose is a continuous duty — meaning that you must notify the law school if you engage in conduct covered in the Character & Fitness question anytime after the submission of your application, including while you are a law student.

 Admission to the bar in all states involves character, fitness and other qualifications.
 Applicants are encouraged to determine what those requirements are in the state(s) in which they intend to practice by consulting the website of the National Conference of Bar Examiners.
-Should you need clarification about whether or not you have a duty to report your situation, please see Leah Terranova or Associate Dean for Academic Affairs Melanie Wilson.
+Should you need clarification about whether or not you have a duty to report your situation, please see Leah Terranova.

 Want to show your KU Law spirit with a T-shirt or hat?
 The Student Bar Association offers these options and others to announce your ties to the law school.
 Just visit the SBA Store to browse the selection and place your to order.